rainbojack1/bamazon_customer/README.md

 Create an Amazon-like storefront using MySQL and Inquirer.
 The app will take in orders from customers and deplete stock from the store's inventory.
 The app  can also track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

+## Before You Begin

+Run "npm install" to download the dependencies for this project.

 ## Instructions

 1. Create a MySQL Database called `bamazon`.